skpacha/Crunchyroll-Downloader/readme.md

 ### Searching
 The application attempts to search for the provided anime, so to download Konosuba for example you can simply type "konosuba".
 This downloads all episodes, to download a specific episode append a number, ex. "konosuba 1" only downloads the first episode.
 To download episodes 2-4, you can type "konosuba 2-4".

 This doesn't work for every anime, so for the highest accuracy you can provide a direct link.
-Links to the a specific episode and links to the page of the anime are supported.
+Links to a specific episode and links to the page of the anime are supported.
 If you provide a link to the anime page, you can also append a number to download a specific episode range.

 ### Output Template